cbw1243/CropScapeR/README.md

 We implement four geospatial processing services provided by [CropScape](https://nassgeodata.gmu.edu/CropScape/) in `R`:

 1. `GetCDLValue`/`GetCDLFile`
 The `GetCDLValue` service finds the pixel value at a given location (defined by a coordinate), and the `GetCDLFile` service fetches irregularly shaped CDL data[2].
-The shape could be a county boundary (defined by county FIPS code), a triangle area (defined by three coordinates), or a rectangle/box (defined by four corner points).
-The `GetCDLValue` and `GetCDLFile` services are implemented by a single R function: `GetCDLData`.
-The `GetCDLData` function takes an Area of Interest (AOI) and a crop year value as inputs and return the CDL raster data.
-The raster data can be saved as TIF file or a data table.
-Examples are provided in the help file of `GetCDLData`.
+The `GetCDLValue` and `GetCDLFile` services are implemented in `R` by one function: `GetCDLData`.
+The `GetCDLData` function takes an Area of Interest (AOI) and a year value as inputs and return the requested CDL raster data.
+The raster data can be saved as TIF file or a data frame.

 2. `GetCDLImage`
 The `GetCDLImage` service generates the preview images of the customized CDL data and the Keyhole Markup Language (KML) file with links to actual images that can be displayed in Google Earth[2].
 This service is implemented by the `GetCDLImage` function.